 Experts suggest that the Inca Empire managed to spread so successfully and quickly partially due to how they treated other cultures.
-That included burial traditions but also elements of reverence of the ancestors, shared by many Andean populations.
+For example, that included burial traditions but also elements of reverence of the ancestors.
+Such ancestral devotion shared by many Andean populations, after all.
 As a result, the capital city of the Inca Empire, Cuzco, quickly became a very important religious center.

 Families from all across the Empire sent their dead loved ones to Cuzco so priests could honor them at the Temple of the Sun.
 Additionally, the Incas, just like the Mayans and the Aztecs, also practiced human sacrifices.
 Inca human sacrifices did not take place as a sign of cruelty, though.
 They saw themselves as the Children of the Sun.
 Therefore, it was their holy duty to perform human sacrifices at the Temple of the Sun.
-The sacrificed were often children and were called Qhapaq hucha.
+Moreover, the sacrificed were often children and were called Qhapaq hucha.

 First of all, priests fattened up the children often for years prior to the sacrifice.
 Additionally, they thought that only the healthiest and purest of them are good enough to be sacrificed.
 After all, the the Gods deserved the best!